Updated October 2021

 - we give evidence at Parliamentary Committees and work with elected representatives

-- we report as part of the Law Society Group, to its elected Council
+- report as part of the Law Society Group, to its elected Council, in accordance with the Law Society and SRA Assurance Protocol.

 The work of our Board